Faceting transition in aluminum as a grain boundary phase transition: Faceting transition as a grain boundary phase transition

 Additionally, the zipper facets themselves exhibit values of $\hat{n} = 0$, while $\hat{n} = 1/3$ or $2/3$ for the different B structures.
 Consequently, the growth of faceted structures from the B phase---or vice versa---requires either diffusion or leaves behind defects in the GB.
 As such, we cannot take the theoretical value of $T_\text{f/d}$ as a given and the actual kinetics in a real sample will depend on the local point defect concentrations in and near the GB.

 We nevertheless verified our results using various MD simulations.
-For this, we constructed bicrystals with a given $\hat{n}$ value and random GB structure and annealed them at $T = 400$, 500, 600, and \SI{700}{K} for \SI{30}{ns}.
+For this, we constructed bicrystals with an average (011) GB plane, a given $\hat{n}$ value, and a random GB structure and annealed them at $T = 400$, 500, 600, and \SI{700}{K} for \SI{30}{ns}.

 For $\hat{n} = 0$, we started with a periodic simulation cell with a size in $y$ direction that admits a maximum facet length of approximately \SI{9}{nm} [Fig.~\ref{fig:MD-sim-zhakhovskii}(a)].
 Our previous results predict that a faceted GB with those facet lengths could never be stable [Fig.~\ref{fig:facet-length}(b)] and the MD simulations support this: from 400 to \SI{700}{K}, we obtain flat GBs with defective B structures.
 Larger simulations show sharply faceted boundaries up to \SI{500}{K} and flat boundaries at \SI{700}{K}, with a mix in between [Fig.~\ref{fig:MD-sim-zhakhovskii}(b)--(c)].
 The faceted GBs contain zipper structures, the flat ones defective B structures (circular insets).
 These results can be reproduced both by starting from an already faceted GB and from a flat GB.
 The transition temperature significantly exceeds the prediction by the QHA (Fig.~\ref{fig:free-energy}), but by inspecting Fig.~\ref{fig:GRIP-zhakhovskii}, we can see that \textsc{grip} only found high-energy GBs at $\hat{n} = 0$, meaning that the B phase is much less stable there.
 A transition between $\hat{n}$ values would require open surfaces \cite{Frolov2013} and much longer MD simulation timescales than feasible for these system sizes.